rahulgupta271/DSC680_Project_2_Financial_Analysis_Customer_data/README.md

 # Project Name: Financial: Analysis on Customer data

+This project will concentrate on the patterns in financial and the correlations that influence shifts.
+I do have background in the banking industry, I'm fascinated in how financial companies decide to rollout the new promotions based on the customer behavior

 ## Project Description:
 The business objective of this project is to analyze the success rate in customer retention through direct campaign marketing by a Portuguese Bank for which this data set pertains to